PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-08 12:12:11
+Last updated: 2024-04-08 12:12:45
-Random Quote: Your heart's talking to you, Barney.
-Do you have the guts to listen to it? - Lily Aldrin
+Random Quote: Whoever the hell that is.
+But the Crystal Ship definitely travels. - Jesse Pinkman